Eastern Lapland 3410

 - headwaters of Kemijoki (from above the mouth of Uuraoja, including Uuraoja itself).

 The angler is responsible for finding out about possible separate fishing restrictions and catch size regulations set by the ELY Centre and fishery areas.
-The Kalastusrajoitus.fi service (in Finnish) indicates the areas where fishing is restricted.
+Kalastusrajoitus.fi (in Finnish) service indicates the areas where fishing is restricted.

 Lures and flies are permitted.